of Architecture, Art and Design

 Many proposals and new visions of the process, its management and building production, showing new paths for innovation and professionals.
 But, at the same time, they also make us think on the (possible) loss of a cultural and technological knowledge that considered the designer as the one holding a global knowledge that nowadays seems to be increasingly fragmented.

-IMPERMANENCE BETWEEN NECESSITY AND PLEASUREVol 4 (2018)
+IMPERMANENCE BETWEEN NECESSITY AND PLEASUREVol.
+4 (2018)

 In the past, the time determined and ruled the relationship between architecture and history, highlighted the architecture’s capability of being passed on to posterity, to be inheritance and proof of a certain historical period.
-Today, the idea of duration must be rethought, having to face typical variables of the contemporary era, and identifying a new Mobile Architecture, giving raise to new forms and systems belonging to an architecture that we can call Temporary.
-A modernity that more and more gives immediate answers to constantly changing situations, characterized by the availability of new materials, components and construction systems that have made the creation of temporary mobile artifacts more correspondent to the needs of work and users.
+Today, the idea of duration must be rethought, having to face typical variables of the contemporary era, and identifying a new Mobile Architecture, giving rise to new forms and systems belonging to an architecture that we can call Temporary.
+A modernity that more and more gives immediate answers to constantly changing situations, characterized by the availability of new materials, components and construction systems that have made the creation of temporary mobile artefacts more correspondent to the needs of work and users.
 Temporary Architectures have become the non-places of architecture, originating a new and original research, experimentation and design sector, aiming to the creation of ephemeral built places, in contrast with permanent and enduring ones, belonging to a consolidated and more conventional architecture.
 This is combined with the long history of impermanence and ephemeral in architecture and in the arts connected to it and, among other things, meant as an opportunity for celebrations and for design experimentations.

 Other that an answer to emergency (natural disasters, migrations resulting from wars or political traumas, etc.), to which every community must be capable of giving real answers in case of an unexpected impermanence of home environment, impermanence can have a key role in architecture, and with mobile and variable innovative systems, can give functional answers to the solicitation of our senses: tasting, seeing, feeling, touching, smelling.
 These solicitations simulate the designer’s creativity to search for temporary architectures and respond to needs and requirements that define and characterize the impermanence (assembling, disassembling, set-up, flexibility, transportability, etc.).
 Another value sustains impermanence, enriching its meaning and giving to ‘pleasure’ an added value for the creation of temporary buildings that are highly technological, or representative, where materials and techniques can enhance the building and become, even for a short period, Architecture.
 Pleasure’s magnitude is linked to the project’s magnitude, which researches its fulfilment, where anthropometry, typological-dimensional requirements and materials merge into a final result that, in addition to responding to the specific parameters of temporary architecture, also offers suitable solutions to accessibility for all categories of users.
-These are the premises presented in the Call for Papers of this issue of AGATHÓN, asking to investigate on Impermanence through critical essays and considerations, analysing the terms Necessity and Pleasure in different contexts: emergency, residence and hospitality, healthcare, cultural events, games, arts, celebrations, etc.

-TEACHING AND PROJECTS OF ARCHITECTURE SCHOOLSVol 3 (2018)
+TEACHING AND PROJECTS OF ARCHITECTURE SCHOOLSVol.
+3 (2018)

 AGATHÓN issue number 3 aims to promote the debate between Teachers, Scholars and Designers on the following questions: What will the new architecture be like in this third millennium?
 In a national and international context, where Architecture – in its more basic core – seems to be a forgotten art, where the urban landscape is degraded and marked by a tired and worn rationalism, where only the Starchitect’s work stands out, what can be done?
 What task will the education places have in this complex scenario, with technological and immaterial innovation, but also with cultural and material backwardness?
 Are Architecture Schools modernizing?
 Do they have adequate strategies for the new era and for diverse contexts?